nicodalessandro11/geospatial-chat-tf/README.md

 The project integrates real-world open data with modern geospatial web technologies to offer a scalable, interactive platform for exploring, comparing, and understanding urban environments.

-It was developed as the Final Degree Project (TFG) for the **Bachelor's Degree in Techniques for Software Application Development** at the **Universitat Oberta de Catalunya (UOC)**.
+It was developed as the final project for the **"Valgrai IA para profesionales del sector TIC (4a edición)"** course.

-It was conducted under the thematic area of **Localization-Based Systems and Intelligent Spaces**, with the following academic guidance:

-* **Project Supervisor**: Dr. Joaquín Torres Sospedra
-* **Coordinating Professor**: Dr. Antoni Pérez-Navarro

-Special thanks to both for their continued support, feedback, and guidance throughout the development process.
+This project demonstrates the practical application of AI and NLP technologies in the geospatial and urban analytics domain, showcasing the integration of modern language models with traditional GIS databases.